Dr Timothy Bednall

 Dr Timothy Colin Bednall joined the Department of Management and Marketing as a lecturer in management in February 2014.
 He previously worked at the Australian School of Business at the University of New South Wales.
 He has also worked in industry for the Australian Red Cross Blood Service and Chandler Macleod.
 Dr Bednall is a registered psychologist, with an area of practice endorsement in organisational psychology.
-He is the national Chair of the APS College of Organisational Psychologists.
-Dr Bednall's broad research area is employee learning and expertise.
+He is the former national Chair of the APS College of Organisational Psychologists (2015-2018).
+Dr Bednall's broad research area is employee learning, expertise and innovation.
 Specific areas of study are listed below.
 Dr Bednall also has a strong interest in education in advanced research methods.
 He has taught courses on experimental design, structural equation modelling, multilevel analysis, longitudinal analysis, meta-analysis and Monte Carlo simulations.
 A full list of publications is presented on my ORCID page (see link to Personal Webpage below).

-Innovation; Organisational Psychology; Learning; Training; Expertise; Advanced Research Methods; Self-Directed Learning; Informal Learning
+Innovation; Organisational Psychology; Training; Expertise; Advanced Research Methods; Responsible Leadership; Work Learning

 PhD candidate and honours supervision